 Implementation of 60 month time limits in February 2011 reduced the number of adults with children in every age group.
 It had the largest impact on households with the oldest children and smallest impact on households with the youngest children.
 The count of parents with youngest child age 1 (12 to 23 months) began to increase in August 2011 under the ESSB 5921 suspension policy, but began to decline again in October 2011 and dropped to pre-suspension levels by October 2012.
 The ESSB 5898 policy increased the count of households with youngest child age 1 through April 2019.
-However, it shows the smallest growth of any subgroup after the COVID-19 emergency began to affect caseloads.
+However, that group shows the slowest growth of any subgroup after the COVID-19 emergency began to affect caseloads.
 Households with youngest child age 6 or older are the fastest growing portion of the caseload, particularly those with two parents.
 Counts of two parent households with children age 2 to 5 are also increasing rapidly.
-Counts of households with infants are increasing less than half as fast as the overall caseload.
+Counts of households with infants and one-year olds are increasing less than half the rate of the overall caseload.